suecodes/name-that-movie/README.md

 # name-that-movie
 Web app to display a collection of movie quotes.
 This application will display the quote, name of the movie, year movie made and the writer(s) who wrote the movie screenplay.
+Users can register an account to add their own favorite movie quotes and enter comments on any quote.

 ## Live link: coming soon